 Judge Robert Tang of the Hong Kong Court of Appeal handed down the judgment yesterday with appellate judges Joseph Fok and Carlye Chu.
 The decision upholds an August 2010 lower court ruling.

-BYD, the Chinese car and battery maker partially owned by Warren Buffett’s Berkshire Hathaway Inc. (A), countersued Foxconn after units of the electronics maker filed a suit in 2007 that claimed BYD recruited Foxconn employees and stole trade secrets.
+BYD, the Chinese car and battery maker partially owned by Warren Buffett’s Berkshire Hathaway Inc. (A:US), countersued Foxconn after units of the electronics maker filed a suit in 2007 that claimed BYD recruited Foxconn employees and stole trade secrets.
 BYD doubled its revenue from its handset business in 2005, 2006 and 2007 as a result, Foxconn said in court documents.

 In its countersuit, BYD accused Foxconn of unlawful business interference, defamation and conspiracy to injure.
 Foxconn was involved in planting documents and coercing a former employee to confess he had stolen secrets, according to BYD’s filings in 2010.